LiWentomng/BoxInstSeg/README.md

 - **Support of instance segmentation with only box annotations**

    We implement multiple box-supervised instance segmentation methods in this toolbox,(*e.g.* BoxInst, DiscoBox).
+This toolbox can achieve the similar performance as the original paper.

 - **MMdetection feature inheritance**